Skip to main content

 • How to deploy an application using ArgoCD to synchronize a Git repository.

-The GitOps Principle with ArgoCD
+The GitOps principle with ArgoCD

 The benefits are numerous: